Blea503/GettingAndCleaningData-ProgAssign1/Codebook.md

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 ##Creating the tidy datafile
-The tidy datafile, which is a composition of the test and train data, with factors for subjects and activities, has measures that represent the mean of the means and standard deviations in the original data set.
+The tidy datafile, which is a composition of the test and train data, with factors for subjects and activities, has measures that represent the mean of the means and standard deviations in the original data set grouped by subject and activity.

 ###Guide to create the tidy data file
  1. Prepare directory with data sets and code, if the data does not already exist.
 This data is downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.